Advanced Security Linux Mint Cinnamon Wayland setup

 1. NextDNS in the Router with OISD and telemetry blocklists enabled (for IOT devices), allowing only common TopLevelDomains to connect.

-2. We use Quad9 as default DNS for our Laptops for problem free malware filters (and bypas router TLD firewall limitation)
+2. We use Quad9 as default DNS (at OS-level) for our Laptops and smartphones (to bypas router TLD firewall restrictions)

 Desktop VPN